Welcome to another G.O.G.S. site.

 Please be as specific as possible as to which marriage you want, as there is going to be more than one person with the same or similar name, especially as the site grows.
 The early years do not include a certificate number, although more recent ones do.
 Check for nickname forms of the name as well, if you believe someone you’re looking for was married in our area, but not appearing in the index.

 Be aware that while we don’t have indexes for every thing, we also have reels of Washington county, NE, Sarpy county, NE marriages & several other counties, some of which we are indexing, so if you have a date, we might be able to find a license copy for you.
+Check our links on right side of screen.
 Regular G.O.G.S. research fees apply to any not in our indexes.
 For other Nebraska counties that we have microfilmed marriage records to, go to the http://www.Omahapubliclibrary.org web site and check the card catalog.
-Again, no indexes at the present time are available.
+Again, no indexes at the present time are available beyond what we have on-line.

-may not be our typographical error, but a clerical error at point of origin.
+Errors in name spelling may be our typographical error, but a clerical error at point of origin may have happened, or the clerk may have had bad handwriting that makes deciphering difficult.
+(We often pass around the old licenses to get a second or third opinion as we type at the Hx.
+Soc.
 If you do find something you question in spelling, let us know and we’ll check.
 Although, if we’ve made a mistake, it may take awhile to get it fixed, as we have to go to the library to check.